• Skip to main content

 Both tools serve similar purposes in documenting and managing network infrastructure, IP address space, and rack/device management, but their different approaches to architecture and extensibility may make one more suitable than the other depending on your specific requirements.

-Nautobot is an open source Network Source of Truth and Network Automation Platform.
 Nautobot was initially developed as a fork of NetBox (v2.
-10.4), which was originally created by Jeremy Stretch at DigitalOcean and by the NetBox open source community.
+10.4) in early 2021 which is around the original release date of Nautobot.
+Netbox was originally created by Jeremy Stretch at DigitalOcean and by the NetBox open source community.

 Nautobot is geared more towards automation and in the following video I will go through some major differences.